lsab094/Reservations/README.md

 # Reservations
 Program in Java that uses SQL to manage a Derby database.
-Allows data entry and retrieval from a reservation list and waitlist.
+- name entry
+- seat numbers
+- reservations
+- waitlist creation